hustcer/nushell.github.io/.ebook-pub/commands/bytes_at.md

 ## Parameters

-- `range`: the range to get bytes
+- `range`: The range to get bytes.
-- `...rest`: for a data structure input, get bytes from data at the given cell paths
+- `...rest`: For a data structure input, get bytes from data at the given cell paths.

 ## Input/output types: